Sylvia Blyden

 Sylvia Olayinka Walmina Oreshola Blyden (born 1 October 1971 in Freetown, Sierra Leone) is a Sierra Leonean journalist, political commentator, newspaper publisher, and former Sierra Leone minister of Social Welfare, Gender and Children Affairs under erstwhile President Ernest Bai-Koroma from 2016 to 2017.
 She served as Special Executive Assistant to Sierra Leone's former president Ernest Bai Koroma from 2013 to 2015.

 Blyden is the founder, CEO, and publisher of Sierra Leonean newspaper Awerness Times.
 She is the only female news publisher in Sierra Leone, and "one of the most recognisable names in the country."
 She has spoken of her interest to eventually run for the presidency of Sierra Leone.

 Born and raised in the capital Freetown, into a prominent political family, Blyden is widely considered one of the most powerful and highly influential female political figures in Sierra Leone.
 She was a close ally of Sierra Leone's former president Ernest Bai Koroma, and a prominent supporter and public defender of Koroma's presidency.
-But sadly despicable, former president Ernest Bai-Koroma and his ventriloquist puppets in the APC continue to show ingratitude to her for all that she did to publicly defend the legacy of former President Koroma.

 Blyden is a Christian and a member of the Creole ethnic group.
 Blyden is the great-great-granddaughter of Edward Wilmot Blyden, the "father of Pan-Africanism".
 Her maternal grandfather is a Sierra Leonean politician Solomon A. J. Pratt, and her paternal grandfather is the late Sierra Leonean diplomat Edward Wilmot Blyden III.